 African American & Latino Youth

 African American & Latino youth are overrepresented in child sex trafficking cases.
-According to the FBI, 52% of all juvenile prostitution arrests are African-American children [Source].
+According to the FBI, 52% of all juvenile arrests for commercial sex acts are African-American children [Source].

 Over 91% of the girls participating in Los Angeles’ STAR Court, a court for child sex trafficking victims, are African American or Latino [Source].